-Qualified Investor, Qualified Small Business and Qualified Investment applications for the 2022 calendar year are posted under the Additional Resources header below.
-Investors and businesses wanting to participate in the Angel Investment Act tax credit program during calendar year 2022 need to submit new applications for 2022, even if certification was obtained in a prior year.
-2022 applications can be submitted beginning on Monday, December 13, 2021 at 9 a.m. local time in Frankfort, Ky.
+The application period to submit Qualified Investor, Qualified Small Business and Qualified Investment applications for the 2022 calendar year has closed.
+Applications for the 2023 year will be posted under the Additional Resources header below by December 15, 2022.
+Investors and businesses wanting to participate in the Angel Investment Act tax credit program during calendar year 2023 need to submit new applications for 2023, even if certification was obtained in a prior year.
+2023 applications can be submitted beginning on Thursday, December 15, 2022 at 9 a.m. local time in Frankfort, Ky.

 See the Additional Resources section below for the most current version of the Kentucky Angel Investment Act Guidelines and applications.
 Applications must be submitted on the current form.
 For assistance with applications, email email@example.com.